andis-spr/neovim-win-shell/README.md

 Optionally — edit the list of file extensions that will be associated with Neovim Qt in `file-associations.txt`.

-Run `nvim-qt-win-shell-ADD.bat` to
+Run `nvim-qt-win-shell-ADD.bat` as Administrator to
 - register Neovim Qt `ProgID`
 - register Neovim Qt file associations
 - add the `Edit with Neovim` file and directory right-click context menu item

 ## Removal
-Run `nvim-qt-win-shell-REMOVE.bat` to
+Run `nvim-qt-win-shell-REMOVE.bat` as Administrator to
 - unregister Neovim Qt `ProgID`
 - unregister Neovim Qt file associations
 - remove the `Edit with Neovim` file and directory right-click context menu item